UL - CSA

 17- What to do if you want to sell a car in Canada?

 The reference body for workplace safety is the SCC.
-The Standards Council of Canada (SCC) is a government body that aims to promote standardization; it is the equivalent of OSHA in the USA.
+The Standards Council of Canada (SCC) is a government body that has the objective of promoting standardization; it is the equivalent of OSHA in the USA.
 The SCC defines federal regulations, determines which products require certification and which bodies are accredited for product certification.

-The product certification logic is entirely similar to that of the USA.
+The logic of product certification is completely analogous to that of the USA.
 There are some certification bodies accredited in both Canada and the USA and certification marks valid for both countries.

-When selling a car in Canada it is very important to check the destination province.
-At the individual provincial level, there may be some local regulations that differ from federal regulations and standards and, in some cases, require particular certifications.
+When selling a car in Canada, it is very important to check the province you are going to.
+At the level of individual provinces, there may be some local regulations that differ from federal regulations and standards and, in some cases, require special certifications.
 One province to pay particular attention to is Ontario, as it adopts the Ontario Electrical Safety Code (OESC).

 Share by: